Jodinandas/KI-Wettbewerb/README.md

 ## Performance
 To simulate a grid of 80 by 80, the simulator (without the frontend) takes about 9ms per iteration step (depending on the setting a ~2-10 second advancement in the simulation time).
-The realistic time should be even better as this is the performance of one simulation.
+In practise, the time should be even better as this is the performance of one simulation.
 When simulating on a multicore processor, you can simulate one Simulator per thread.
 (For the test, a Ryzen 7 2700X was used.
 OS: Arch Linux)